 Do you sometimes feel like your body is waging a war against you?
 Perplexed by weird body changes, symptoms and sensations like nothing you’ve lived through since puberty?
 Many of us “middle-aged” women live in fear that these shifts might in fact herald the arrival of … THE CHANGE.
-In an exclusive article for MumAbroad Life, Amy Harris, MS, RN, CNM, certified nurse midwife and women’s health writer demystifies menopause.
+In an exclusive article for MumAbroad Life, Amy Harris, MS, RN, CNM, certified nurse-midwife and women’s health writer demystifies body changes and menopause.
 Her passion is helping teach women how to live their healthiest lives.
 Amy lived in Barcelona for two years where she started a freelance health writing business, developing health-inspiring content for international and multilingual health and wellness companies.
-You can find her at amyharris.health, and on Facebook and LinkedIn.

 We have all heard the whispered warnings of how our body will someday shrivel up into a wrinkled mess of fiery hot flashes, be swept away by emotional tornados, or exhausted by sleepless nights and forgetful moments.
 Is it menopause or are your current weird symptoms just caused by the change in seasons, weathering the stress of a global pandemic, or navigating life as a “Mum Abroad”?
 Are you experiencing any of the following: